-The U.S. Bureau of Labor Statistics (BLS) reported that occupational therapy assistants are required to hold an associate's degree.
+The U.S. Bureau of Labor Statistics (BLS) reported that occupational therapy assistants are required, at a minimum, to hold an associate's degree.
 Licensing is required for this career in most states; check with state regulations and look for programs accredited by the Accreditation Council for Occupational Therapy Education when choosing a program.

 Online associate degree programs for occupational therapist assistants are relatively rare.
 Programs focus on evaluating the extent of an injury or disability and helping people maximize the capacities they do have to manage daily life.
 Students develop their analysis, communication and documentation skills, as well as the miscellaneous office skills necessary to support an occupational therapist's practice.
 Admission to an associate's degree program requires a high school diploma, a grade point average of 2.5 or better and in some cases a combined SAT score above a specified minimum threshold.